Sonny Styles

 Summary

-Caleb “Sonny” Styles (21 years old) is a standout off-ball linebacker who has played his entire collegiate career at Ohio State with no transfers in his career.
-In 2025, Styles started every game for the Buckeyes and finished with 83 total tackles, 0.5 sacks, one interception and one forced fumble, anchoring a versatile Ohio State defense and earning First-Team All-Big Ten honors and consensus All-American recognition.
+Alex “Sonny” Styles (21 years old) is a standout off-ball linebacker who has played his entire collegiate career at Ohio State with no transfers in his career.
+In 2025, Styles started every game for the Buckeyes and finished with 82 total tackles, 1.0 sack, 1 interception and 1 forced fumble, anchoring a versatile Ohio State defense and earning First-Team All-Big Ten honors and consensus All-American recognition.
 He was also a key contributor to Ohio State’s national championship run in 2024 and has been consistently recognized as one of the premier linebackers in the Big Ten.
 Styles has maintained solid academic standing with no known significant off-field incidents.
-Off the field, he is widely regarded by coaches and teammates as a high-character, disciplined leader with a strong work ethic and team-first mentality.
-In terms of injury history, Styles has been largely durable throughout his career with no major injuries causing extended absences, underscoring his reliability as a three-down defender for the Buckeyes.
+Off the field, he is widely regarded by coaches and teammates as a high-character, disciplined leader with a strong work ethic and team-first mentality being selected as the sixth-ever recipient of the prestigious Block “0” jersey awarded only to players who exhibit extraordinary toughness and character, inspired by Buckeye legend Bill Willis.
+Styles was a also a state champion basketball player in high school where he has a highlight reel of rim-shaking dunks and is the son of former NFL linebacker Lorenzo Styles Sr. In terms of injury history, Styles has been exceptionally durable throughout his career with no major injuries causing extended absences, underscoring his reliability as a three-down defender for the Buckeyes.

 Strengths